Skip to content

 Next Steps

-• Make sure you have an account at Rapid, and sign up for the API.
+• Make sure you have an account at app.check-mail.org.

 • Try out some examples from the Examples and Tutorials section to better understand how to use the API.